handsontable/handsontable/docs/9.0/guides/integrate-with-react/react-hot-column.md

 ---
-title: 'React: Using the `HotColumn` component'
+title: 'Using the `HotColumn` component with React'
-metaTitle: 'React: Using the HotColumn component - Guide - Handsontable Documentation'
+metaTitle: 'Using the HotColumn component with React - Guide - Handsontable Documentation'
 permalink: /9.0/react-hot-column
 canonicalUrl: /react-hot-column
 ---

-# React: Using the `HotColumn` component
+# Using the `HotColumn` component with React

 [[toc]]